labhai/HMDMV/README.md

 - the training / validation / test pipeline
 - the **Hotels-8k** split files used in our reference benchmark
 - a runnable training script for the Hotels-8k setting

-Please note that the paper reports experiments on multiple datasets, including **Hotels-8k, GLDv2, Carvana, and VinDr-Mammo**, but dataset-specific preprocessing pipelines for the other benchmarks are **not included** in this public release.

 ## Repository Structure
 ```text